Clear APIs boost enterprise marketing automation tools

 • Feature flags for progressive rollout and rollback paths.

-Developer experience aligned to RevOps outcomes
+Developer experience aligned to booking and outcome propagation

 • Quickstart: form submit to CRM lead creation in under 15 minutes.